 - Spoken Languages

-As you can this resume sample has no work experience.
+As you can see this resume sample has no work experience.
 However, it is still well-structured highlighting all relevant points making it look quite impressive even without any kind of job experience.
 The two-column resume format has been used here and it highlights all the essential points on the left with elaboration on the right.
 The use of icons is a great way to avoid clutter and include relevant points.
+If you are just starting your career you need a really solid resume in order to enrol in an MBA course.
+Fortunately, there are professionals you can hire to provide resume writing services in order to build a great resume that will increase your chances of getting in.

 Bonus Read: Essentials of a Good Resume